Percent More or Less than Average Premium

 How Disability Insurance Makes a Difference

-For example, say you were an emergency room surgeon who got stage 3 cancer and weren’t able to perform your duties after receiving cancer treatment.
-With a true own-occupation long-term disability insurance policy, you would collect your full benefits amount and still be able to work as a professor or a general physician.
+For example, say you were an emergency room surgeon who got stage 3 cancer and was no longer able to perform your duties after receiving cancer treatment.
+With a true own-occupation long-term disability insurance policy, you would collect your full benefit amount and still be able to work as a professor or a general physician.

 The Easiest Way to Get Disability Insurance